 How You Create The World of Stories

-And I bet it’s going to make you crack right up.
+I bet it’s going to crack you right up.
+Seriously, check it out.

 I thought this would be another of those dreamy, fragmented talks which grabbed at things.
 But it turned out — all these people knew each other.
 And they had a story to tell.